Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsubsection{\textbf{Implementation}}

-We implement our method using Python 3.10 and PyTorch 2.1.0.
-The LLM we use is LLaMA 3.2-3B, and the lightweight decoder we use is the LLaMA 3.2-1B.
-Model training is conducted on both NVIDIA A100 and NVIDIA A6000 GPUs using the Adam optimizer with a learning rate of 5e-5.
-To determine profile similarity during cache retrieval, we employ the pre-trained language model~\cite{reimers-gurevych-2019-sentence}.
+We implement our method using Python 3.10 and PyTorch 2.1.0. \textbf{(1) Latent-space reasoning.} we fine-tune a LLaMA-3.2-3B model using a single NVIDIA A100 GPU.
+Following the procedure in~\cite{hao2024training}, we use 6-stage training (stages 0--5) with a batch size of 7.
+In stage 0, the model is fine-tuned with standard token-level autoregressive training for 2 epochs; in each later stage $k$ ($k=1,\dots,5$), the first $k$ reasoning steps are replaced by $k$ latent embeddings and the model is trained for 1 epoch. \textbf{(2) Decoder training.} we distill a LLaMA-3.2-1B decoder from a teacher LLaMA-3.2-3B on a single NVIDIA A100 GPU, using the same 6-stage training (1 epoch per stage) with batch size 7. \textbf{(3) Cache inference.} to determine profile similarity during cache retrieval, we employ the pre-trained language model~\cite{reimers-gurevych-2019-sentence}.
 We test the exploration rate in [0.3, 0.5, 0.7] and select 0.5 based on the efficiency and quality trade-off.
 We test $\lambda$ in [0.01, 0.03, 0.05, 0.07] and select 0.05 based on the best performance.
-The number of search rounds is randomly sampled between 1 and 3.
+The number of search rounds is sampled uniformly between 1 and 3.